KonradTAFE/KK_civ-ipriot-smiley/knowledge_and_evidence.md

   1. **Class Type Analysis:** What kind of class is `Blinkable`?
 Inspect its superclass for clues about its classification.

-     > Your answer here
+     > Blinkable is an abstract class, an interface intended to force its subclasses to implement some behaviours (methods)

 2. **Class Implementation:** `Blinkable` is a class intended to be implemented by other classes.
 What generic term describes this kind of class, which is designed for implementation by others? **Clue**: Notice the lack of any concrete implementation and the naming convention.

+> Blinkable is an Interface - a contract between a class and its users; it specifies a methods that a subclass must implement.
-  > Your answer here
+>
+> Kant, S. (2023).
+Interfaces and Abstract Classes in Python: Understanding the Differences. [online] Medium.
+Available at: https://medium.com/@shashikantrbl123/interfaces-and-abstract-classes-in-python-understanding-the-differences-3e5889a0746a.

   3. **OO Principle Identification:** Regarding your answer to question (2), which Object-Oriented (OO) principle does this represent?
 Choose from the following and justify your answer in 1-2 sentences: Abstraction, Polymorphism, Inheritance, Encapsulation.

-  > Your answer here
+  > Blinkable represents the principle of Abstraction - it is a class which cannot be initialed on its own, but rather serves as a blueprint for other classes to follow.

   4. **Implementation Flexibility:** Explain why you could grant the Sad Smiley a blinking feature similar to the Happy Smiley's implementation, even without directly using `Blinkable`.

-  > Your answer here
+  >  We can define a 'blink' method since it uses the 'draw_eyes' method defined within the class as well as 'show' method defined on superclass.
+Not using Blinkable means Sad doesn't have to implement blink method.

   5. **Concept and Language Specificity:** In relation to your response to question (4), what is this capability known as, and why is it feasible in Python and many other dynamically typed languages but not in most statically typed programming languages like C#? **Clue** This concept is hinted at in the title of this section.

-  > Your answer here
+  > It is an example of Duck typing - since Sad Smiley implements the 'blink' method and has all necessary attributes to do it, Python interprets it as a class of the same type as Happy.
+  > This capability is dynamically typed languages like Python as we do not need to specify the type of objects and can use them interchangeably based on their behavior without worrying about their types.

   ***